HarryYoung2018/HarryYoung2018.github.io/index.md

 >   <img src="/assets/img/YoshikageKira.jpeg" style="zoom:80%;">
 > </p>

 Just kidding!
-I'm Harry Yang, a high school student in the AP program at Beijing National Day School.
-I'm a multipotentialite who loves learning new things and getting to know new people.

-such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
+I'm **Harry Yang**, a high school student at **Beijing National Day School**.
+I'm an ardent learner interested in new things and getting to know new people.
+As of grade 12, I've learned calculus I~III, probability theory, AP stats, AP chem, AP physics, AP bio, marine bio, AP lan, AP lit, AP psych, and sociology in class.
+I've got a SAT score of 1550 and a weighted GPA of 4.2/4.3.
+But I don't give a **SHIT** about these stats. such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
 I'm working on many research projects.

 This is a platform where I can reach out to more people who share my interests and passions, take useful advice from them, and keep track of important moments and ideas for future reference.